atidyshirt/University/ENCE260/notes.md

     return studs;
 }

 void freeStudents(StudentList* studs) {
     /* **** TBS **** */
 }
 ```

 ###### Dealing with Heap Corruption

-* Over-running a `malloc’d` buffer is fatal
+- Over-running a `malloc’d` buffer is fatal
   - Probably
   - Eventually
-* Difficult to debug
+- Difficult to debug
   - Solution: don't bug!
 Not-bugging is easier than de-bugging!

-- Again there are many tools to help you find heap corruptions
-    - *valgrind* checks every heap memory reference (great tool for small projects but too slow and expensive for large projects)
+* Again there are many tools to help you find heap corruptions - _valgrind_ checks every heap memory reference (great tool for small projects but too slow and expensive for large projects)
   Link program with `–lmcheck`
-        * Uses versions of `malloc`, free that do some runtime checks
+  _ Uses versions of `malloc`, free that do some runtime checks
-        * Aborts on error
-            - But checks only when `malloc`, free called
-        - Should always use this when developing code that uses `malloc`/`free`
+  _ Aborts on error - But checks only when `malloc`, free called - Should always use this when developing code that uses `malloc`/`free`

 ## Computer Architecture